efejzic/Birth-Statistics-Case-Study/README.md

 **Case Study**

-Draw a simple random sample (SRS) of size 80 from this 800 observation dataset for use in this assignment.
-You may want to save this sample for use in subsequent assignments as well as for backup for this unit.
-Using this SRS size 80 sample, for each of the 5 quantitative variables MAGE, WEEKS, GAINED, TOUNCES, and TGRAMS:
+Draw a simple random sample (SRS) of size 80 from this 800 observation dataset.
+Use this SRS size 80 sample, for each of the 5 quantitative variables MAGE, WEEKS, GAINED, TOUNCES, and TGRAMS:

 a) Calculate the mean, median, standard deviation, IQR, and range.